varyoo/ngTagEditor/README.md

-ngTagEditor: AngularJS tag input editor
+ngTagEditor: AngularJS tag input, editor
 ===========

 A new tag input, built for AngularJS